 Market risk arises from the uncertainty concerning changes in market prices and rates (including interest rates, equity prices, foreign exchange rates and commodity prices), the correlations among them and their levels of volatility.
 Deutsche Bank assumes market risk in both trading and non-trading activities.
 The bank uses a combination of risk sensitivities, value-at-risk (VAR), stress testing and Economic Capital metrics to management market risks and establish limits.
-Economic Capital is the metric that is used to describe and aggregate market risks, both in trading and non-trading portfolios

-- Operational risk
+Operational risk

-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
-Operational risk excludes business and reputational risk.
+Operational Risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
+It excludes business and reputational risk.